vtange/headerparser/README.md

 # headerparser

-  - POST to url, recieve header data and show it
+Client posts a preset url, recieves header data from Server and shows it